Simplifying Content Promotion with the Twitter Leapfrog Method

 - Ensure it passes the readability test

 Some examples of badass content would be definitive guides (ex.
-"The Advanced Guide to Link Building)", influencer insight posts (ex.
-"25 Experts Share their Top 25 Content Marketing Trends for 2017)"), and step-by-step techniques (ex. this post).
+“The Advanced Guide to Link Building“), influencer insight posts (ex.
+“18+ Experts Share their Best Tips on competing against E-Commerce Giants using SEO“), and step-by-step techniques (ex. this post).

 Start by identifying 2-3 themes that describe the contents of your article.
 For this post, my themes were “content promotion”, “blog promotion” and “social media promotion”.